ebinujohn/MLS-C01/Readme.md

-# AWS Certified - Specialty Exam Study Notes
+# AWS Certified Machine Learning - Specialty Exam Study Notes

 This repository contains study notes, mind maps, and practice questions to help you prepare for the **AWS Certified Machine Learning - Specialty exam**.
 The exam validates expertise in creating and implementing Machine Learning solutions within the AWS platform.
 This repo aims to help you and myself to prepare for the exam.